Child Development Associate Credential

-The Child Development Associate (CDA) credential is a way for child care professionals to substantially increase your knowledge of the early care and education best practices, demonstrate a commitment to excellence in the area of early childhood care and education, and advance your career in a meaningful way.
+Receiving the Child Development Associate (CDA) credential is a way for child care professionals to substantially increase their knowledge of the early care and education best practices, demonstrate a commitment to excellence in the area of early childhood care and education, and advance their career in a meaningful way.

 - Support social and emotional development and to provide positive guidance

 - Establish positive and productive relationships with families

 - Ensure a well-run, purposeful program that is responsive to children's needs